top of page

 Writing has been a constant in my life even as the plans for my future had to change.
 I started taking flying lessons at the age of fourteen after my father bought me a ride in an airplane.
 I flew by myself at sixteen before I had my driver's license.
 When I became a flight instructor one of my first students was my father.
 My first piece was published in AOPA Pilot about my first engine failure at the age of 23.

 I flew for a small regional airline until they went out of business the same week I found out that I was pregnant with my first child.
 I took an unplanned break from flying since the airlines were not hiring and my second daughter was born with a rare genetic disorder.
-My writing focused on parenting a child with disabilities while I volunteered with several organizations.
+I began writing about parenting a child with disabilities.
 One of my favorite experiences was volunteering with a therapeutic horseback riding program and watching my youngest daughter learn to ride at the age of four before she could walk.
-Soon I was mucking stalls and putting hooves in ice buckets to pay for my oldest daughter's riding lessons too.
+Soon I was mucking stalls and putting hooves in ice buckets at 6AM to pay for my oldest daughter's riding lessons too.

 I returned to school and worked as a pediatric physical therapist with babies from birth to age three while teaching my daughter how to walk.
-I took her walker away in kindergarten because she was racing in the school hallway, and she began walking on her own.
-I wrote about my strong-willed daughter who was predicted not to live past her first year.
+I took her walker away in kindergarten because she was racing in the school hallway--quite a feat for a girl who was not supposed to walk.

 Later I returned to aviation as a simulator instructor on the Airbus A320 for a major airline, and as a professor of aeronautical science.
 My flying career ended when I developed a chronic health condition.
-Writing helped me deal with debilitating pain and the challenges of being a patient.
+Writing has helped me deal with debilitating pain and the challenges of being a patient.
 I wrote my memoir How Not to Fly an Airplane while earning a MA in science writing at Johns Hopkins University.
-My strong-willed daughter who was not supposed to live is now 31.
-I am working on my second book about navigating the health care system as someone with a disability.
+My strong-willed daughter who was not supposed to make it is now 32.
+I am working on a second book about her.

 bottom of page